tumaer/SciML/lecture/gradients.md

 ### Reverse-Mode Differentiation (Backpropagation)

-Taking a typical case of reverse-mode differentiation, or as it is called in machine learning "backpropagation"
+Taking a typical case of reverse-mode differentiation, or as it is called in machine learning, "backpropagation"

 $$
 \frac{\partial y}{\partial x} = \left( \left( \frac{\partial y}{\partial c} \frac{\partial c}{\partial b} \right) \frac{\partial b}{\partial a} \right) \frac{\partial a}{\partial x}.
 $$ (ad_reverse_chain)

-In the case of reverse-mode differentiation the evaluation of the gradient is then performed from the left to the right.
+In the case of reverse-mode differentiation, the evaluation of the gradient is then performed from the left to the right.
 The Jacobians of the output $y$ are then accumulated with respect to each of the intermediate variables

 $$
 \frac{\partial y}{\partial a}, \quad \frac{\partial y}{\partial b}
 $$ (ad_reveerse_order)

 and the information flows in the opposite direction of the function evaluation, which points to the main difficulty of reverse-mode differentiation.
-We require an elaborate caching system to hold values in-memory for when they are needed for the gradient computation, and hence require **much more memory** and are left with a **much more difficult algorithm**.
+We require an elaborate caching system to hold values in memory for when they are needed for the gradient computation, and hence require **much more memory** and are left with a **much more difficult algorithm**.

 ```{figure} ../imgs/gradients/gradients_reverse.png
 ---